laurabpaulsen/OPM_lab/README.md

 * Videos from [NatMEG on-scalp MEG symposium 2022](https://natmeg.se/activities/on-scalp-meg-symposium-2022.html)
 * [On-scalp MEG sensor localization using magnetic dipole-like coils: A method for highly accurate co-registration](https://www.sciencedirect.com/science/article/pii/S1053811920301737)

+## Notes

+**Reference layout**
+* Each of the sensors location relative to each other
+* Can improve localisation over solving the equation for each sensor individually
+* Should be able to get from helmet documentation.